 All natural products are becoming more ubiquitous everywhere, but probably even more so in the infertility community where women are even more aware of the effects that chemicals and toxins can have on their bodies and reproductive systems.
 Thus, gifting responsible self-care products is always a good decision.
 And thankfully, there are many local options to choose from!

-Dirty Girl Farm– available weekly at the Royal Oak Farmer’s Market– is an all-natural line of skin, body, home care, and apothecary with products perfect for pampering.
-An organic “diamond” face mask?
+Dirty Girl Farm is an all-natural line of skin, body, home care, and apothecary with products perfect for pampering.
+Rose Petal Dead Sea Bath Salts?
 Yes, please!

 5.)
 A Children’s Book

 This doesn’t sound like an obvious go-to, but hear me out.
 There are two books in particular that I have received several personal recommendations for from friends struggling to start or grow a family.
 For these women, the stories below symbolize the hope of what could one day be.